EnigmaCurry/d.rymcg.tech/qbittorrent-wireguard/README.md

 #### qBittorrent config options
 Once up and running, you can configure qBittorrent in its web UI, but qBittorrent's configs are reset on each startup of the Docker container.
-So we set them in environment variables on each startup.
+So we set them in environment variables, so they can be reapplied on each startup.

 The qBittorrent configurations are not included in `make config` - you'll need to manually edit your `.env` file to adjust them.